RESOStandards/transport/README.md

 ## 3. Approval / Adoption Phase
 * The PR will be taken out of draft status at this point, awaiting final approval.
 * There may also be a motion to create Certification tools, and potentially new reports or metrics, at that time.
 If so, these items need to be added to RESO’s backlog.
-* The group will decide which specification(s) it should be added to and which version(s) to target; those writing the proposals can make requests in this regard.
+* The Transport and Certifiaction groups will decide which specification(s) it should be added to and which version(s) to target; those writing the proposals can make requests in this regard.
 * Once the new specification is ready for ratification, related PRs will be merged into their corresponding specifications.

 Please contact [RESO Development](mailto:dev@reso.org) if you have any questions.